bsc-pm/ompss-ee/01-examples/cholesky/README.rst

 Although this is not needed, due there is no overlapping among the different blocks, it will allow the runtime to compute dependences using the region mechanism.

-Things to do with this example:
+**Goals of this exercise**

- * Code is completely annotated, you DON’T need to modify it
+ * Code is completely annotated: you DON’T need to modify it
- * Review source code, check different directives and their clauses
+ * Review source code and check the different directives and their clauses.
+Try to understand what they mean.
- * Check different  versions  (performance, instrumented & debug)
+ * Check different compiled versions (performance, instrumented & debug)
- * Check other runtime options (schedulers,... )
+ * Check other runtime options (schedulers, throttle,... )
- * Check (scalability), execute for different number of thread and compute speed-up
+ * Check (scalability), execute the program using different number of threads and compute the speed-up
  * Get a task dependency graph to analyse dependences
  * Get different paraver traces and visualize them: thread state, task name,...